mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

 Each program uses 2 CPU cores and 2 GB of memory.

-The program is executed 10 times with different input parameters (i.e. the loop index )for each time.
+The program is executed 10 times with different input parameters (i.e. the loop index ) each time.
 The next execution will start after the current execution is completed.

 Note that the serial execution increases the total run time.
-Request a wall time that is long enough for all the programs to be completed.
+Request a wall time that is long enough for all the programs to complete.

 !!!"Pros and cons"
    **This approach is good for programs with short run times.** If each program requires a long run time, the total run time may exceed the maximum wall time limit.